carolineweiss/01_Variables_and_Datatypes/10_Polymorphism/tutorial/README.md

 Your bookstore application has allowed the store to expand its product line and achieve great success.
 The bookstore is now selling books and movies, and has plans to sell more media in the future.

 With great success comes more great ideas.
-The owners have informed you that the stores will be opening cafes to sell coffee, tea, and other food and drink items.
+The owners have informed you that the stores will open cafes to sell coffee, tea, and other food and drink items.
 You need to modify your application to handle the purchase of food and drinks in addition to books and movies.

 To get started, import this project into IntelliJ.